-When considering the impacts of diversity, equity and inclusion (DEI) efforts, as in any area of business, metrics matter.
-By tracking, analyzing and reporting the successes and failures of your DEI programs, you can help drive improvements and dedicate resources where they’re most needed.
+By tracking, analyzing and reporting the successes and failures of your inclusion efforts, you can help drive improvements and dedicate resources where they’re most needed.
+But where do you start?

-So, where do you start?
-Here are some tips to help you determine what aspects of your DEI strategy you should be measuring and how to use the data you obtain to good effect.
+Here are some tips to help you determine what aspects of your workplace inclusion strategy you should be measuring, and how to use the data you obtain to good effect.

 Distinguish goals from metrics

 Don’t confuse a strong performance on a single metric with achieving your goals.
-Equally, note that doing poorly on a metric can actually help you reach your DEI goals, provided you use the insights gained to fix whatever is causing you to fall short of your objectives.
+Equally, note that doing poorly on a metric can actually help you reach your goals, provided you use the insights gained to fix whatever is causing you to fall short of your objectives.

 Work out where your baselines are

-To assess how well you’re doing on the journey toward achieving your DEI goals, you need to know where you started from.
+To assess how well you’re doing on the journey toward achieving your inclusion goals, you need to know where you started from.
 Therefore, one of your first tasks is to establish some baseline KPIs that measure your company’s current performance in areas like recruitment, retention and representation.

-Choose the right KPIs for your DEI goals
+Choose the right KPIs

-Once you’ve set the goals or intended outcomes of your DEI program, you can start attaching metrics to each one, establishing baselines as detailed above.
+Once you’ve set the goals or intended outcomes of your program, you can start attaching metrics to each one, establishing baselines as detailed above.
 For some KPIs, such as diversity of job applicants, you’ll analyze numerical data your human resources department likely already collects.

 Use ranked or multiple-choice surveys for non-numerical items like employee perspectives and feelings.
 For example, you can ask workers to rank the statement, “I feel comfortable speaking up in team meetings” on a scale from one to four, where one is “not at all,” and four is “extremely comfortable.”